gofore/aws-training/docs/01-introduction-to-aws/slides.md

 - One of the core services of AWS
 - Virtual machines (or *instances*) as a service
-- ~20 different *instance types* that vary in computing power and memory
+- ~20 different *instance types* that vary in performance and cost
 - Instance is created from an *Amazon Machine Image (AMI)*

+Notes: Usage is billed per *instance-hour* for running instances.
+Prices vary based on region, instance type, and operating system.
+Purchasing options include *On-Demand Instances*, *Reserved Instances*, *Spot Instances*

 --